top of page

 Fuvahmulah, Gnaviyani Atoll

-Fuvahmulah is a southern isle that’s home to several exceptional dive sites, mostly centered around the presence of sharks.
+Fuvahmulah is a southern isle that’s home to several exceptional dive sites, mostly centred around the presence of sharks.
 Its location near the equator creates remarkably stable water temperatures, which in turn support a diverse and thriving population of marine predators.
 The crown jewel of these sites is known as Tiger Zoo, after the tiger sharks that frequent the area.
 Additionally, the waters surrounding Fuvahmulah offer occasional sightings of hammerhead sharks and oceanic manta rays, making it a great place to expand your checklist of elusive pelagic species.

 Eco-friendly dive resort in Gnaviyani Atolls